| |

 Storage

-Refrigerator: Store in an airtight container in the refrigerator for up to 2 days.
+Refrigerator: Store in an airtight container in the fridge for up to 2 days.

 Freezer: I don’t recommend freezing this recipe.